 - Stuffed Acorn Squash Boats – Dinner and an art project all rolled into one!

 - Bacon Butternut – This one’s not mine, but how can you go wrong with bacon, garlic, and Dijon mustard?

 - Cut the butternut squash in half lengthwise and scoop the seeds out with a spoon.

-- When the 30 minutes is up take the squash out of the oven, remove it from the bakind dish and pour out any remaning water.
+- When the 30 minutes is up remove the squash from the oven.

 - Return to the oven and bake for an additional 15 minutes.